MD2305/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script10 displays the result of BREATH to the power LOVE Script11 converts a number from base 2 to base 10 Script12 prints all possible combinations of two letters, except oo
+Script10 displays the result of BREATH to the power LOVE Script11 converts a number from base 2 to base 10 Script12 prints all possible combinations of two letters, except oo Script13 prints a number with two decimal places, followed by a new line